ajbatac/spotback/README.md

     ```
     The application will be available at `http://127.0.0.1:9002`.

-### Docker Setup

-This is the recommended way to run the application locally, as it ensures a consistent environment.

-1.  **Set up environment variables:**
-    - Create a `.env` file as described in the "Manual Setup" section.

-2.  **Build and run the container:**
-    ```bash
-    docker-compose up --build
-    ```
-    The application will be available at `http://127.0.0.1:9002`.
-The container uses `Dockerfile.dev` and mounts the `src` directory, so changes to your code will trigger hot-reloading.

 ## Building for Production

 To create a production-ready build of the application, run the following command: